 1. Pawtuckaway State Park Campground, New Hampshire

-If you’re looking for a place to camp and hike in the northeast, Pawtuckaway State Park campground is a perfect spot for fall camping.
+If you’re looking for a place to camp and hike in the northeast, Pawtuckaway State Park campground is a great fall camping spot.
 There is mountain biking, boating, swimming, and fishing available.
 Many of the campsites offer views of lake, which is beautiful as the leaves start to change in the fall.

 2. Indian Cave, Nebraska